 <application android:name=".MyApplication" android:usesCleartextTraffic="true" ...> ... </application>

-- A better alternative is to leverage an explicit network security configuration file, which allow you to selectively define the domains against which the app is authorized to communicate over Cleartext traffic, on a case by case basis.
+- A better alternative is to leverage an explicit network security configuration file, which allows you to selectively define the domains against which the app is authorized to communicate over Cleartext traffic, on a case by case basis.

 To do so, you need to first create a new XML file under src/main/res/xml (say network_security_config.xml), with the "cleartextTrafficPermitted" attribute set to true for the domain of interest.
 For example: